(Navigation) Landmark Discoverability

-This morning I woke up to some great advice from @heydonworks:
+I want to talk about some great advice tweeted by @heydonworks:

-However, discussing this more with others, and seeing the responses to the tweet, it was apparent that there quite a few who did not quite grasp the full significance of the example, and why placing the button inside the navigation landmark was important.
+However, discussing this more with others, and seeing the responses to the tweet, it was apparent that there quite a few who did not understand the significance of the example, and why placing the button inside the navigation landmark was important.

 Discoverability is key

 What people were primarily focusing on was the button’s placement and how that would affect the design, the way they’d need to code the CSS to target the navigation’s

 <ul> instead of the

 <nav> itself.
 Why couldn’t they just put the button somewhere else in the DOM and use